 Well, wonder no more.
-An ever-growing body of research confirms that responsibly enjoying beer as part of a healthy diet can promote your well being.
+An ever-growing body of research confirms health benefits of craft beer with moderate consumption as part of a healthy diet.
 In fact, the USDA Dietary Guidelines specifically mention the health benefits of moderate consumption of alcoholic beverages.

 The next time you pour yourself a craft beer, or maybe you are enjoying one now, you should know that there are a variety of possible health benefits provided from your favorite malted beverage.

 Health Benefits Associated with Moderate Consumption of Beer

 - Decreased risk of weight gain among women who drink moderately, compared to those who don’t drink.¹